-With current political policies changing drastically as of late it appears I have transformed into a political junky simply to stay informed
+With political policies changing drastically as of late, it appears I have transformed into a political junkie simply to stay informed.

 Political Destiny or a Desire for Change?

 Justin Trudeau was born December 25, 1971.
 He is the son of former Prime Minister Pierre Elliott Trudeau and Margaret Sinclair.
 His father served as the Prime Minister of Canada from 1968 to 1979 and continued on in this position from 1980 to 1984.

 When Pierre and Margaret separated in 1977, it was Pierre who took on the key role of parenting his three young sons (although they eventually settled on joint custody).
 With a father active in politics from the 1960s until Pierre's resignation from the Liberal leadership in 1984, it was simple logic that young Justin would be influenced by this doctrine.
 Politics and political figures were a major influence throughout his childhood.

 Justin's political career took root when, in 2007, he ran and was chosen to be the Liberal nomination for the Papineau Quebec riding.
 Justin won the Papineau riding in the 2008 election, promoting him to a seat in Canada's House of Commons as a member of the official opposition party.
 It was the Harper Conservatives who won a minority government that year.
 Trudeau would later go on to win his Papineau seat again in both the 2011 and 2015 elections.

 Justin entered into the politics game at a time when the traditional political scene in Canada was undergoing a dramatic change, not only within the parties but also in the principles that governed their policies.